-Students should come to class prepared with pens, pencils, and a spiral notebook or paper for taking notes or completed quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completed quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
-Students must have power points printed before class.
-Students are not allowed to interrupt any class that is testing in order to print power points or other material.

 ATTENDANCE POLICY (READ CAREFULLY)